permaweb/helix/src/views/Docs/DocsDetail/MD/how-to-use-bazar-studio.md

-## How to use Helix
+## How to use Bazar Studio

-Helix is an easy to use tool that allows creators to upload atomic assets and create tradeable collections for your existing atomic assets.
-Here are the steps for how to get started uploading to the permaweb with Helix. **See the full Helix video tutorial [here](https://www.youtube.com/watch?v=bhLlFepA7LU&t=1s).**
+Bazar Studio (FKA Helix) is an easy to use tool that allows creators to upload atomic assets and create tradeable collections for your existing atomic assets.
+Here are the steps for how to get started uploading to the permaweb with Bazar Studio. **See the full upload video tutorial [here](https://www.youtube.com/watch?v=bhLlFepA7LU&t=1s).**

 #### Connect your permaweb profile

-When entering Helix you will be asked to connect with your Arweave wallet.
-You will need a permaweb profile to be able to upload through Helix.
+When entering Bazar you will be asked to connect with your Arweave wallet.
+You will need a permaweb profile to be able to upload.
 To make a permaweb profile, you must connect your Arweave wallet on [Bazar](https://bazar.arweave.net/#/) and follow the profile creation steps.

 You can create an Arweave wallet with [Arconnect](https://www.arconnect.io/) or [Othent](https://othent.io/).